 In addition to weekly coachings from our in-house staff, there are regular visits by industry leading voice consultants, vocal coaches and representatives from major European opera houses and music conservatoires .
 The aim of these visits is manifold including securing vocal technique for consistency and reliability, use of imagination and expression, understanding of drama in the text, understanding of use of language in different styles and periods, communication and rapport with the audience, ability to project ideas and to be responsive in ensemble partnerships.

-Two ‘Scenes Showcases with Orchestra’ in Florence and Berlin constitute core performance opportunities for our studio artists.
+‘Scenes Showcases with Orchestra’ and orchestral concerts in Italy, Germany and Switzerland constitute core performance opportunities for our studio artists.
 We believe that scenes provide flexibility and can be best geared toward the strengths of our studio artists.
 They also allow the demonstration of a wider skill-set.
 Each showcase is public and has a target audience of country specific agencies and industry professionals.
 Internationally renowned conductors and directors are responsible for the artistic direction of these showcases.

-The programme includes four intensive two-day masterclasses from established, high profile master teachers.
+The programme includes a number of intensive two-day masterclasses from established, high profile master teachers.
 The aim of the masterclasses is to offer our studio artists the opportunity to be inspired and taught by world-renowned performers and to further establish Florence as a centre for visiting world-class artists.

 At the beginning of the year, each singer of the studio will be given a role to study throughout the year with their allocated répétiteur.
 The role may be taken from New Generation Festival’s upcoming main summer production and the studio artist will be given the opportunity to turn the role study into a cover.
 Role study is based on skills acquisition with regard to approaching and learning a major role in a structured and efficient way.
 Feedback will be provided throughout from in-house staff and visiting coaches and teachers.